Physical wellness is more than the absence of illness.

 Having a flu shot is the best way to help prevent influenza, commonly know as flu.
 Although flu shots are no guarantee against getting sick, you can protect yourself against flu by getting a flu shot at your local drug store.
 Just show your COVA Care, COVA HealthAware or COVA HDHP plan ID card to the participating pharmacist to get flu shots at no cost for you and covered family members.

 The COVA Care and COVA HDHP prescription drug programs are with Anthem, while the COVA HealthAware program is with Aetna.

-This year's on-campus flu shot clinics were held in September and October, but employees can still go to area pharmacies to get their shots.
+Every year, on-campus flu shot clinics are held in September and October.
+Employees can also go to area pharmacies to get their shots.
 For more information on participating pharmacies, visit http://www.dhrm.virginia.gov/healthcoverage/flushotinformation

 Special Note for COVA HealthAware participants:

 If you intend to use your flu shot to obtain "Do Right" credit in your Aetna Health Reimbursement Arrangement (HRA), be sure to obtain written confirmation of your flu shot from the participating pharmacy.

 As a member of the Recreational Sports program, faculty and staff enjoy quality fitness spaces and excellent programs at very reasonable rates.
 Faculty and staff who have never had a Rec Sports membership are eligible for a one-month trial membership.
 Daily self- sponsorship is also available.
 Rec Sports and HR have collaborated on a Work Well quarterly employee newsletter that will be sent by e-mail three times a year.
 To subscribe, click here.